openstack/openstack-manuals/doc/user-guide/source/dashboard-manage-images.rst

 .. note::

-   You can also use the :command:`openstack`, :command:`glance` and :command:`nova` command-line clients or the Image service and Compute APIs to manage images.
+   You can also use the :command:`openstack` and :command:`glance` command-line clients or the Image service to manage images.
    For more information see :doc:`../common/cli-manage-images`.

 Upload an image
 ~~~~~~~~~~~~~~~